-Timely Warning
+Timely Warning Notifications

-Notifications

-within the Stonehill College Clery

-Geography (on campus, public property, and non-campus property) that, in the

-judgement of the Chief of Police, or designee

-constitutes a serious or continuing threat, a

-campus wide timely warning notice will be

-issued to the Stonehill community.
-The

-content of the timely warning notice is

-developed by the Chief of Police and the

-Director of Media Relations (or their

-designees).
-Other administrators, such as the

-Vice President and Associate Vice President

-of Student Affairs may contribute to the

-content of the message.
+n the event that a situation arises utilized if deemed appropriate. within the Stonehill College Clery A Timely Warning Notification is issued to Geography (on campus, public propnotify community members about select erty, and non-campus property) that, in the crimes which occur on and around campus. judgement of the Chief of Police, or designee Timely warning notices would typically be constitutes a serious or continuing threat, a distributed for the following Uniform Crime campus wide timely warning notice will be Reporting Program (UCR)/National Incident issued to the Stonehill community.
+The Based Reporting System (NIBRS) content of the timely warning notice is classifications: Murder/Non-Negligent developed by the Chief of Police and the Manslaughter, Major incidents of Arson, and Director of Media Relations (or their Robbery.
+Cases of aggravated assault and sex designees).
+Other administrators, such as the offenses are considered on a case-by-case Vice President and Associate Vice President basis, depending on the facts of the case and of Student Affairs may contribute to the the information known by the SCPD. content of the message.
+For example, if a physical assault occurs between two students who have a disagreement, there may be no serious or on-going threat to other Stonehill College community members and a timely warning notice would not be distributed.

 The warning will be disseminated by the Campus Police Department or the Communications and Media Relations Department via Stonehill College email to students, faculty, and staff.
 If deemed necessary, timely warning notices may be posted in residence halls and/or academic buildings.
 Timely warning notices are typically not sent through the Hill Alert System, which is used for emergency notifications.
-However, this system could be utilized if deemed appropriate.
+However, this system could be case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by SCPD.
+The name of a victim is never disclosed in a timely warning notice.